Lughus/NetProxy/README.md

 # NetProxy

 NetProxy is a simple "interface" that is will be used to wrap a net utils so we can swap between them easily.
-This package contains the interface and one example that use the events module to emulate a net interface

 ## Create a new proxy